25 August 2019 Hong Kong protest: Police-civilian confrontations

 As night fell, some demonstrators relocated to other districts, including Sham Shui Po, Tsim Sha Tsui, and Wong Tai Sin South Mall.
 In Sham Shui Po, after demonstrators gathered in side streets, police raised blue flags near Apliu Street, near Dragon Centre, warning those present that they were participating in an unlawful assembly.
 Residents in the area shouted at the officers.
-At around 9:30 PM, after demonstrators moved onto Cheung Sha Wan Road, riot police suddenly advanced, subduing a female demonstrator, which sparked outrage among the local community.
+At around 9:30 p.m., after demonstrators moved onto Cheung Sha Wan Road, riot police suddenly advanced, subduing a female demonstrator, which sparked outrage among the local community.
 Residents gathered outside the Sham Shui Po Police Station, demanding an explanation and using laser pointers to target the station, while police responded with searchlights.
-At 10 PM, during heavy rain, riot police at the intersection of Yen Chow Street and Cheung Sha Wan Road subdued at least ten demonstrators and repeatedly used shields to push back reporters, ordering them to retreat.
+At 10 p.m., during heavy rain, riot police at the intersection of Yen Chow Street and Cheung Sha Wan Road subdued at least ten demonstrators and repeatedly used shields to push back reporters, ordering them to retreat.
 Police also stopped buses and private cars on Cheung Sha Wan Road and Yen Chow Street, raising blue flags.

 In Tsim Sha Tsui, several dozen demonstrators vandalized traffic lights and used garbage cans and other debris to block roads at the intersection of Austin Road and Nathan Road.
 The toll plaza of the Cross-Harbour Tunnel also experienced a brief blockade, during which the demonstrators damaged toll booth facilities, allowing vehicles to pass through for free.
 Elsewhere, some demonstrators arrived at New Town Plaza in Sha Tin, where they were greeted with cheers from the public.
 Footage of this event received 240,000 views and over 6,000 shares on Facebook.

 In the evening, someone shone a laser pointer at the Sham Shui Po police station and the police responded by shining a searchlight in the direction of Yen Chow Street.

-At 10 PM, in heavy rain, riot police dispersed protesters on Yen Chow Street.
+At 10 p.m., in heavy rain, riot police dispersed protesters on Yen Chow Street.

 Protesters also staged a flash blockade at the Cross-Harbour Tunnel toll plaza, but the police quickly arrived to clear the scene.

 Several riot police officers checked young people at Hung Hom station.